 3. Have Enough Savings (if you're not working in Paris)

 I personally work for myself as a private freelance photo editor and creator.
-If you are going to continue working on an extened tourist visa, it is important to have enough savings to live off of for the duration of your visa because it is forbidden by the French government to work while visiting (on a visa longer than 3 months).
+If you are going to continue working on an extended tourist visa, it is important to have enough savings to live off of for the duration of your visa because it is forbidden by the French government to work while visiting (on a visa longer than 3 months).

 4. Adjust Your Visa (if you get a job here)